swarup81/ELECTION_ANALYSIS/README.md

 1. Total votes

  * The total number of votes cast in this congressional election is 369,711.

+ Folllowing is the code to generate total votes:

  Print the final vote count (to terminal)